top of page

 • Protein: Protein-rich foods, like lean meats, poultry, fish, tofu, and legumes, can help promote feelings of fullness and satisfaction.

-Understanding the factors that influence your fullness cues is a crucial step in developing a healthier relationship with food.
-By slowing down your eating pace, managing emotional triggers, and choosing satiating foods, you can become more attuned to your body's signals of fullness and make more mindful choices about when and what to eat.
-Remember that cultivating a mindful eating practice takes time and patience, but it can ultimately lead to a more balanced and enjoyable relationship with food.
+Understanding the factors that influence your fullness cues is an important step in developing a healthier relationship with food.
+By slowing down your eating pace, managing emotional triggers, and choosing foods that leave you feeling full, you can become more aware of your body's signals of fullness and make more mindful decisions about when and what to eat.
+It's important to keep in mind that developing a mindful eating practice takes time and patience, but it can ultimately lead to a more balanced and enjoyable relationship with food.

 bottom of page